Find out why the latest bike lights will give you the confidence to ride at night

 By Kenny Stocker

-High-power bike lights have profoundly changed our night riding experience.
-Advancements in LED and battery technology have made riding at night funner and safer than ever, giving riders more confidence to explore their roads and trails after dark.
+High-power LED bike lights have profoundly changed our night riding experience.
+Advancements in LED and battery technology have made riding at night funner and safer than ever, giving you more confidence to explore your roads and trails after dark.

 And thank goodness for that.
-There was a time when a bike light was the same size (and weight) as a tin of baked beans.
-It would pump out little more light than a large candle, just enough to be seen but hardly enough to see.
+There was a time when a bike light was the same size and weight as a tin of baked beans, and would pump out little more light than a large candle; just enough to be seen but hardly enough to see.

 The winter months are no longer the barrier they once were to commuting, after-work socials or long-distance touring.
 The future is very bright indeed.